 The Stock Market Crash of 2020 (Covid Crash)

 The Corona Crash was the most aggressive and shocking crash, losing 38% in just five weeks.
 Luckily, the market recovered in record time due to government stimulus and support, taking just ten months to recoup the losses.

 What Caused the Stock Market Crash of 2020?

-The Covid Crash of 2020 differed from all previous crashes because a worldwide virus pandemic, SARS-COV-2/COVID-19, caused it.
+The Covid Crash of 2020 differed from previous crashes because a worldwide virus pandemic, SARS-COV-2/COVID-19, caused it.
 The measures introduced to fight the virus, especially lockdowns and social distancing, created a surge in unemployment and retail bankruptcies.

-The stock market reacted quickly, with a 38% loss occurring in only 5 weeks, devastating the travel, leisure, and retail industries.
-Interestingly the market had recovered within 10 months due to the rapid reaction of governments and central banks, who supported the unemployed and the industries with massive cash stimulus policies.
+The stock market reacted quickly, with a 38% loss occurring in only five weeks, devastating the travel, leisure, and retail industries.
+Interestingly the market had recovered within ten months due to the rapid reaction of governments and central banks, who supported the unemployed and the industries with massive cash stimulus policies.
 The US issued $1.9 trillion or 26% of their GDP in stimulus and the EU 11% or €750 billion.

 What Has Been Done To Avoid The 2020 Crash in the Future?

 Avoiding this type of crash will be difficult as the cause is not financial corruption, lack of legislation, or systemic.
 This crisis highlighted the problems with the globalization of supply chains and the world’s reliance on China.
-Governments are looking to diversify out of China and create increased self-sufficiency, especially in semiconductor production and vaccine production.
+Governments are looking to diversify out of China and increase self-sufficiency, especially in semiconductor production and vaccine production.

 The Causes of Stock Market Crashes